Skip to main content

 • Surgery

 Surgery is preferred for tumors that can be safely removed while preserving the spinal cord and nerves.
+Depending on the tumor’s location and extent, procedures may include a laminectomy for decompression or a corpectomy for more extensive cases requiring vertebral body removal.

 • Radiation Therapy and Chemotherapy